muquit/privategpt/markdowns/background.md

 stopped working.
 I decided to fix it and make it better.

 I wanted to run the app  on Linux, Mac, and Windows platforms, with improved documentation on RAG functionality.
-I also cleaned up the, added configs, logging etc. and tried to make it more organized so it could be used in production.
+I added a web interface as the original code only had CLI.
+I also cleaned up the code, added configs, logging etc. and tried to make it more organized so it could be used in production.